 There you have it… My daughter just shut me out.
 (She’s almost 4)

 I must admit that even though I know it is going to happen, I don’t like the idea of my kids not always feeling like they can talk to me.
-Like any parent I want them to know that they can trust me and my judgement.
+Like any parent I want them to know that they can trust me and my judgment.
 So it got me thinking.
 How do I encourage my kids to know that I am always willing to listen?

 Here are my thoughts.